razorsk8jz/wiki-web-crawling/README.md

  Here's the wiki site: https://en.wikipedia.org/wiki/Wikipedia:Unusual_articles

  Let me know what you think?
+Sort of like a TIFU program